 Grease and Food Waste Buildup

-Improper disposal of grease, fats, oils, and food waste down the black water backing up in kitchen sink can contribute to black water backups.
+Improper disposal of grease, fats, oils, and food waste down the black water backing up in the kitchen sink can contribute to black water backups.
 These substances can solidify and accumulate in the drainpipes, leading to blockages and restricted water flow.
 As a result, the black water may back up into your kitchen sink, causing inconvenience and potential health risks.

 Signs and Symptoms of Black Water Backups